Musrat-Jahan/HIT137_Assignment_3/README.md

 ### Question 2: Pygame Side-Scrolling Game

-## Overview
 This is a 2D side-scrolling game built with Python and Pygame.
 The player controls a character that can move, jump, and shoot projectiles.
 The game features multiple levels, enemy AI, collectibles, and a scoring system based on the number of enemies defeated.
 The objective is to defeat all enemies in each level and progress through 3 levels.
 If the player loses all lives, the game is over, but you can restart at any time.

-## Features
+#### Features
 - **Player** character that can move, jump, and shoot projectiles.
 - **Enemies** that move randomly and need to be defeated.
 - **Collectibles** that increase player health and provide extra lives.